 Internal Audit derives its authority primarily from the Accounts and Audit Regulations 2003 as amended by the Accounts and Audit (Amendment) (England) Regulations 2006 which established a statutory requirement for local authorities to have an internal audit function.
-It also derives authority from the Board and Audit Committee to whom it has open access.
+It also derives authority from the Board and Audit and Assurance Committee to whom it has open access.

-The Director of Internal Audit reports to the General Counsel and has access, when required, to the Commissioner and the Chairman of the Audit Committee.
-In accordance with Standing Order 1 Section 59 the Director of Internal Audit is entitled to report directly to the Board or Chair or raise any matter within their professional jurisdiction.
-In accordance with Standing Order 2, section 4.3 (e) the appointment and dismissal of the Director of Internal Audit are reserved to the Board in order to ensure organisational independence.
+The Director of Internal Audit reports to the General Counsel and has access, when required, to the Commissioner and the Chairman of the Audit and Assurance Committee.
+In accordance with Standing Orders, Section 68, the Director of Internal Audit is entitled to report directly to the Board or Chair or raise any matter within their professional jurisdiction.